usnistgov/FIPS201/_FIPS201/frontend.md

     integrity, surface abrasion, temperature and humidity-induced dye migration, ultraviolet light exposure, and a laundry test.
 Cards SHALL NOT malfunction or delaminate after hand cleaning with a mild soap and water mixture.
-- The card SHALL be subjected to actual, concentrated, or artificial sunlight to appropriately reflect 2&thinsp;000 hours of southwestern United States' sunlight exposure in accordance with [[ISO10373]](../_Appendix/references.md#ref-ISO10373), Section 5.12.
+- The card SHALL be subjected to actual, concentrated, or artificial sunlight to appropriately reflect 2&thinsp;000&nbsp;h of southwestern United States' sunlight exposure in accordance with [[ISO10373]](../_Appendix/references.md#ref-ISO10373), Section 5.12.
     Concentrated sunlight exposure SHALL be performed in accordance with [[G90-98]](../_Appendix/references.md#ref-G90-98) and accelerated exposure in accordance with [[G155-2013]](../_Appendix/references.md#ref-G155-2013).
 After exposure, the card SHALL be subjected to the
     [[ISO10373]](../_Appendix/references.md#ref-ISO10373) dynamic bending test and SHALL have no visible cracks or failures.
 Alternatively, the card